TJBriggs/portfolio/README.md

 [View Code](/emailage)

 I thoroughly enjoyed building this website.
 I love how the design incorporates soft curves, circular imagery, and custom icon illustrations.
 Modular development with feature-rich integrations lead to this highly customizable experience.
+Please note that this company was aquired by LexisNexis and this website is no longer available.

 #### Project Highlights: